Key Legislation

 Requires the Division of State Lands to provide at least 30 days’ public notice before proposed sales, swaps, or surplus of conservation lands.
 Requires publication of appraisals and written justification for any proposed transactions.
 Filed in response to the 2025 Guana River Wildlife Management Area land swap controversy, in which the state attempted to give conservation land near St. Augustine to a politically connected developer.

-Taxation HB 7031 Passed!
+Taxation - HB 7031

 Decouples Florida’s corporate income tax from federal changes in the Trump administration’s “One Big Beautiful Bill Act,” preserving approximately $3.5 billion in state revenue that would have been lost if Florida automatically adopted the federal corporate tax breaks.
 Also permanently eliminates sales tax on several safety and health-related items.

-Drug Prices and Coverage HB 697 Passed!
+Drug Prices and Coverage

 Restored HIV care access for over 10,000 Floridians who had lost coverage after the DeSantis administration slashed ADAP funding.
 Note: this is a temporary stopgap through June 30, 2026; longer-term ADAP funding depends on the budget special session.
 Creates the Prescription Reduction Incentives and Competition Enhancement (PRICE) Act, establishing international benchmark pricing for prescription drugs.

-Uterine Fibroid Research Database HB 327 / SB 196 Passed!
+Uterine Fibroid Research Database - HB 327/SB 196

 Creates a statewide research database on uterine fibroids to improve diagnosis, treatment, and health outcomes.
 Addresses a condition that disproportionately affects Black women.
 A rare Democrat-sponsored bill to pass both chambers, addressing a health disparity affecting women of color.
-Companion public records bill (HB 1515) also passed unanimously
+Companion public records bill (HB 1515) also passed unanimously.

 Requires FDLE to enter protective injunctions into the statewide database.
 Increases relocation assistance for domestic violence victims from $1,500 to $2,500 per claim.
 Adds threats to kill family pets as a factor judges can consider when issuing injunctions.
 Enhances penalties for repeat domestic violence offenders.